 Additionally, Greg served on the Northwest Colorado Type 3 Incident Management Team (IMT) and Team Rubicon as an Incident Commander, Operations Section Chief, and Planning Section Chief, responding to multiple large-scale incidents/exercises and managing emergency management strategies.
 Notably during his time with Team Rubicon, he served as Incident Commander at the 2015 Wimberley (TX) flood, where the Blanco River rose 33 feet in less than three hours killing 12 people.

-In his previous role with EMSI, Greg served as a senior level advisor, subject matter expert, and consultant to the Department of Energy/National Nuclear Security Administration’s (DOE/NNSA) Operations and Exercises program and emergency management leadership concerning policy issues dealing with developing, training and exercising an Emergency Operations Center staff for immediate support of radiological, nuclear, man-made and natural disasters.
+In his first role with EMSI, Greg served as a senior level advisor, subject matter expert, and consultant to the Department of Energy/National Nuclear Security Administration’s (DOE/NNSA) Operations and Exercises program and NA-40 Emergency Management Leadership concerning policy issues dealing with developing, training, and exercising the Headquarters Emergency Operations Staff for immediate support of radiological, nuclear, man-made, and natural disasters.

-Greg has completed his coursework in a PhD program in Public Affairs at the University of Colorado and also holds a Masters of Criminal Justice Administration and a Bachelors of Arts in Political Science from the University of Colorado.
-Indicative of his education and experience, he has additionally worked as an Adjunct Faculty at the University of Colorado Denver and Colorado Springs campuses.
-Greg is a certified All Hazards Type 3 Incident Commander.
+Greg holds a Bachelor of Arts in Political Science, a Master of Criminal Justice Administration and has completed his coursework in the PhD program in Public Affairs at the University of Colorado.
+Indicative of his education and experience, he worked for four years as an Adjunct Faculty at the University of Colorado Denver and Colorado Springs campuses.
+Greg is a graduate of the FBI National Academy, FEMA’s National IMAT Academy and is a certified All Hazards Type 3 Incident Commander.